-- SIR TOBY What a plague means my niece to take the death of her brother thus?
-I am sure care's an enemy to life.MARIA By my troth, Sir Toby, you must come in earlier o' nights.
-Your cousin, my lady, - SIR TOBY Why, let her except, before excepted. - MARIA Ay, but you must confine yourself within the modest limits of order.
+SIR TOBY What a plague means my niece to take the death of her brother thus?
+I am sure care's an enemy to life.

+MARIA By my troth, Sir Toby, you must come in earlier o' nights.
+Your cousin, my lady, takes great exceptions to your ill hours.

+SIR TOBY Why, let her except, before excepted.

+MARIA Ay, but you must confine yourself within the modest limits of order.